ohbendy/Myanmar-font-resources/UTN11 addenda.md

 **Eastern Pwo Karen**

 p36 Not clear why medial Ya and subjoined Ya are both listed.
-The subjoined version doesn't appear in my resources.
+The subjoined version doesn't appear in my resources (though subjoined YA is not unheard of in Burmese and fonts should include it anyway)

 p36 in vowels, uni1033 is annotated as 105C.
 1033 is correct.

-p37 uni106E ၮ is equally possible as uni100F ဏ; it's not clear to me why 106E was encoded separately, it's just a stylistic difference and both styles are found in Standard Burmese and in Karen.
-If two codepoints are proposed to be used for the same letter, Unicode should probably assign equivalence so that search and sort treat them the same way.
+p37 uni100F ဏ and uni106E ၮ are allographs in both Burmese and in Eastern Pwo Karen, either form can be used in both languages (Unicode might want to assign equivalence to these for search and sort).
+However one difference is that in Eastern Pwo, the subjoined DDA ဍ does not rotate as it does in Burmese orthography, so keeping the distinction between 100F and 106E is a useful way of triggering the distinct shaping expected in Eastern Pwo.

 ---

 **Pa'O Karen**

+Note the orthography described here is for Northern Pa'O language.
+Southern Pa'O (aka Kham Dom) uses a distinct orthography and characters [have been proposed to Unicode]([url](https://www.fontpad.co.uk/Documents/Kham_Dom_proposal.pdf)).

 p39 Medial Ha uni103E ◌ှ is also used.

 p39 Dotbelow ◌့ is mis-annotated as 0137, it should be 1037.

-p39 Tonemark uni108F ◌ႏ can optionally take the alternate style made of three dots stacked vertically.

 ---